%20Intro.jpg)

 The following Sunday I was questionably mentioning

-the words they are singing, reciting, or saying in response, during
+they are singing, reciting, or saying in response, during a worship

-a worship service.
-I had just used The Lord's Prayer as
+service.
+I had just used The Lord's Prayer as an example since

-realize that.
-Then the song "Lord, Whose Love in Humble Service"
+if we truly realize that.
+Then the song "Lord, Whose Love in Humble

 caught my attention.